marcosjom/sys-nbframework-src/README.md

 The `workspace` is the folder you are explicitly calling `make` from.
 You can import your current project and dependencies from other folders.

-Once all the `Projects`, `Targets` and `Code-groups` were imported, the current call to make will build all (or an specific) target; compiling each file with their respective flags, merging outputs and linking libraries.
+Once all the `Projects`, `Targets` and `Code-groups` were imported, the current call to `make` will build all (or a specific) target; compiling each file with their respective flags, merging outputs and linking libraries.

 Basically is a command-line version of how you manage and build your projects, inspired in how you organize your work in XCode.